osotorrio/designpatterns/GangOfFour.Patterns/Creational/FactoryMethod/README.md

 You have an object, called base creator, which needs to create another object, called product, to do some operations with it.
 There could be several different products, but all of them implement the same contract.

 This is important, in the Factory Method pattern, all products implement the same interface.
-Opposite to this is the Abstract Factory pattern, where there are group of product with different interfaces.
+Opposite to this is the Abstract Factory pattern, where there are group of family producs with different interfaces.

 The problem here is that the product, which ultimately would be used by the base creator, is going to be decided in run-time.
 For instance, depending on some user's input or some configuration value.